Why Is My Car Insurance So Expensive?

 Your car insurance could be expensive if you live in certain states, cities or ZIP codes.

-Drivers in the most expensive state for car insurance, Michigan, can expect to pay four times more for full coverage than people who live in Maine, the cheapest state for car insurance.
+Drivers in the most expensive state for car insurance, Nevada, can expect to pay nearly three times more for full coverage than people who live in Vermont, the cheapest state for car insurance.

 Most expensive states for car insurance